 Most people go through life with physical struggles and joint pain that they have learned to deal with.
-We tolerate lower back and neck pain and limited range of motion in body parts that are meant to be flexible and move often.
+We tolerate pain and limited range of motion in body parts that are meant to be flexible and move often.

 The Functional Range Assessment (FRA®) is a diagnostic tool we use to assess how you move on a joint by joint basis.
 We will explore everything from your neck down to your toes.

 You will walk away from the FRA having learned something about your body that you didn’t know before.

-The standard approach to exercise is to look at things from a “functional” standpoint: can you squat, push, pull, deadlift, etc.?
+The standard approach to exercise is to look at things from a “functional” standpoint: can you squat, do push-ups, and deadlift?

-The FRA says you have a body full of independent joints, so let’s spend time exploring what those joints are capable of doing on their own.
+We say you have a body full of independent joints, so let’s spend time exploring what those joints can do on their own.